6 Simple Ways to Increase Your Metabolism

 1. Discover Your “Why” and Stick to It

-The power of your why — your true motivation — is what drives you forward.
+The power of your “why”—your true motivation—is what drives you forward.
 When we seek change, we do so with a very specific reason in mind.
-Until you’ve set your why, you’ll continue to abandon any path to better your health.
-But once you find your why, you’ll realize that the HOW is doable!
-You will begin to believe that you deserve and are worthy of having the body, the lifestyle, and the great health you crave and you’ll take action to get it.
+Until you’ve set your “why,” you’ll likely abandon any path to better your health.
+But once you find it, you’ll realize that the “how” is completely achievable.
+When you believe that you deserve great health, the body, and lifestyle you crave, you’ll take action to increase your metabolism and reach your goals.

 2. Rethink Calories